Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

 <!-- Write -->
 To be added.

-`bob.simple-identity`, which will be used extensively from now on, refers to bob's identity on the simple-identity contract.
+`bob.id`, which will be used extensively from now on, refers to bob's identity on the simple-identity contract.
 Check out our [Identity management](../general-doc/identity.md) and [custom identity contract](./custom-identity-contract.md) pages to know more.

 ### Simple-token preparation